Raheel-10k/check/README.md

 This repository has basic leetcode problems solved where the file name represents the title used for the particular question on leetCode platform.
-These leetcode problems are solved in the following few languages: Java, C++ and JavaScript.
+These leetcode problems are solved in the following few languages: Java, C++ and JavaScript, Python.
 Depending on the understanding of language.

 > NOTE:The codes may not always run independently as they are mostly saved as solution snippets for matching leetCode pattern.
 Please read the snippets carefully adn implement accordingly.

+> Format for links: filename: [Leetcode Problem Name] (linked): cautions (if any)

 <h1>Links are given accordingly below:</h1>